dotboris/clip-studio-pain-undo-tracker/README.md

 To reset the counter, just delete the `undo-count.txt` file and double clikc on `undo-tracker.ahk`.

+## Integrating with Streaming Software

+This should work with any streaming software that supports displaying text from a file and periodically refreshing it.

+### OBS

+Add a text layer and configure it to read from a file.
+Point it to the `undo-count.txt` file.

 ## Caveats

 This program only tracks undos that are done using the <kbd>CTRL</kbd> +